-- Put """ around your docstring text
+- Put "" around your docstring text

 - It must be at the start of your function.

 - Use as many lines as you like.

 - You can also make docstrings for the whole module.

 '''

 import listUtils

 help(listUtils.list2str)

 Help on function list2str in module

 listUtils:

+list2str(lst)

+Function list2str converts every

+element of a list to a string value

 '''